Poteet Strawberry Festival

 Authentic Poteet Strawberries

-The Poteet Strawberry Festival Association will celebrate the 68th Annual Poteet Strawberry Festival April 10, 11 & 12, 2015.
+The Poteet Strawberry Festival Association celebrates every year with out Annual Poteet Strawberry Festival, typically held the second weekend of April every year.
 Since the annual event draws crowds in excess of 100,000, the demand for Poteet strawberries is greater than the supply.
 Unfortunately, outside strawberry markets move into the Poteet area to take advantage of the crowds.
 The Association has no control of vendors outside the Festival Grounds.
 However, to assure that our guests are getting the genuine articles, all local berries will be in newly designed boxes which state "Fresh Produce-Poteet, Texas" during Festival Weekend.
 The Poteet growers are also offered locations on the Festival Grounds to sell their berries.

 Over two decades ago the Poteet Strawberry Festival Association (PSFA) established a Scholarship Program.
 The Association saw its Scholarship Program as an avenue by which local young people could attain a higher education.